...

 We are here to assist you and answer your queries.

 We value your privacy.
-Your personal information is collected and used only for legitimate business purposes in accordance with our Privacy Policy.
+Your personal information is collected and used for legitimate business purposes only.